Struts uses Git so you must install git client locally and then you can clone Struts repository:

 SSH clone URL headline.

 With your changes pushed to GitHub you can prepare a Pull Request (short: PR).
-Go to Apache Struts mirror - https://github.com/apache/struts - then to Pull request and hit New Pull Request button.
+Go to the Apache Struts mirror - https://github.com/apache/struts - then to Pull request and hit New Pull Request button.

 If not already selected, click on